Two-band description of the strong `spin'-orbit coupled one-dimensional hole gas in a cylindrical Ge nanowire: Effective two-band Hamiltonian

 Therefore, when the magnetic field is transverse, we have still recovered Eq.~(\ref{eq_dispersion}) given previously.
 The two subsets of subband dispersions are now given by Eqs.~(\ref{eq_H_T1}) and (\ref{eq_H_T2}), respectively.
-The magnetic field dependent spin-orbit coupling $\alpha(B)$ and effective $g$-factor $g^{*}_{h}(B)$ also have an explicit expressions, just as the longitudinal field case.
+The magnetic field dependent `spin'-orbit coupling $\alpha(B)$ and effective $g$-factor $g^{*}_{h}(B)$ also have explicit expressions, just as the longitudinal field case.

+The transverse field dependences of both the `spin'-orbit coupling $\alpha(B)$ and the `spin'-orbit length $z_{\rm so}=\hbar^{2}/(m^{*}_{h}\alpha)$ are shown in Fig.~\ref{fig_soc_t}.
+The `spin'-orbit coupling is still linearly dependent on the transverse field.
+Because the parameter $|X_{3}|\approx4.66$ in a transverse field is larger than the parameter $|Z_{3}|=3.62$ in a longitudinal field, it is relatively easier to tune the `spin'-orbit coupling via a transverse field.
+Note that the order of the `spin'-orbit coupling $\alpha$ is about several fractions of eV \AA, and the order of the `spin'-orbit length $z_{\rm so}$ is about $20$ nm.

 We show in Fig.~\ref{fig_gT} the effects of the $X_{4}$ term on both the Zeeman splitting and the effective $g$-factor $g^{*}_{h}$ of the hole `spin'.
 Figures~\ref{fig_gT}(a) and (b) show the results of the second lowest [Eq.~(\ref{eq_H_T1})] and the lowest [Eq.~(\ref{eq_H_T2})] subband dispersions, respectively.
 Like the case of the longitudinal field, the effects of the $X_{4}$ term on the Zeeman splitting is still more obvious than that on the effective $g$-factor.
 Especially, because $X_{2}\approx-0.18$ is relatively small here, the Zeeman splitting $g_{e}\mu_{B}B$ in Eq.~(\ref{eq_H_T1}) becomes as an increasing function of $B$ when $B>1.04$ T [see Fig.~\ref{fig_gT}(a)].
-Note that, although each subset of subband dispersions is accurately described by an effective two-band Hamiltonian, the two subsets are not well separated from each other in the energy scale [see Fig.~\ref{fig_subbands}(b)].
+Note that, although each subset of subband dispersions is accurately described by an effective two-band Hamiltonian, these two subsets are not well separated from each other in the energy scale [see Fig.~\ref{fig_subbands}(b)].
 This result may limit some potential applications of the hole gas in a strong transverse field.